It is a form of neuropathic pain that results from damage or dysfunction of one or more nerves of the peripheral or central nervous system.

 It is often used in epidemiological and clinical investigations to measure the intensity or frequency of various symptoms.
 For example, the amount of pain a patient feels ranges on a continuum from none to extreme pain.

 From the patient’s perspective, this spectrum appears continuous – their pain does not take discrete jumps, as a categorization of none, mild, moderate, and severe would suggest.
 It was to capture this idea of an underlying continuum that the visual analog scale (VAS) was devised.

-Anxiety and Depression Scale (HADS) (fear and depression) : It is a widely used questionnaire to detect anxiety and depressive disorders.
-It comprises 14 articles, seven of which are related to anxiety symptoms and seven to depressive symptoms.
+Anxiety and Depression Scale (HADS) (fear and depression) is a widely used questionnaire to detect stress and depressive disorders.
+It comprises 14 articles, seven related to anxiety symptoms and seven to depressive symptoms.
 Each item is coded from 0 to 3.